ehaberev/issue-tracker-demo/CONTRIBUTING.md

 1. Verify that the corresponding issue is in the `To Do` state in associated project.
 2. Fork the repo and create your branch from `develop`.
+3. Run `npm install`.
-3. If you've added code that should be tested, add tests.
+4. If you've added code that should be tested, add tests.
-4. If you've changed APIs, update the documentation.
+5. If you've changed APIs, update the documentation.
-5. Ensure the test suite passes.
+6. Ensure the test suite passes.
-6. Make sure your code lints.
+7. Make sure your code lints.
+See [Coding style](#coding-style) section.
-7. Create pull request with link to corresponding issue.
+8. Create pull request with link to corresponding issue.

 ## Commit Message Format
 Your commit messages should meet the [Conventional Commmits specification](https://www.conventionalcommits.org).

 We use [commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint) to check automatically format of your commit messages on each commit.

+<a name="coding-style"></a>
 ## Coding Style
 We use [Airbnb JavaScript style](https://github.com/airbnb/javascript/).